chinchalinchin/econ-info-server/README.md

 <u>Note:</u> API keys are stored in <i>/server/services/alpha_vantage/alpha_vantage_config.json</i> and <i>/server/services/quandl/quandl_config.json</i>.
 These are free services, so have at it.

-Currently working on data persistence by populating a postgres database with API calls to Alpha Vantage and Quandl.
+Currently working on data persistence by populating a postgres database with API calls to <b>Alpha Vantage</b> and <b>Quandl</b>.
 Application will determine if database is up to date on startup and populate the missing data where appropriate.
 See usage section for more information on connecting to a local postgres database.

 <h1>Feature Checklist</h1>